minsoo0926/Devemon/readme.md

 The application is built with Electron and consists of:

-- `electron/main.js`: Main Electron process that handles keyboard monitoring and level calculations
+- `electron/main.js`: Main Electron process that handles global keyboard monitoring and level calculations
 - `electron/preload.js`: Preload script for secure IPC communication
 - `renderer/`: Contains the UI components (HTML, CSS, JS)

-## Keyboard Monitoring

-Devemon uses Electron's globalShortcut API to monitor keystrokes.
-This method doesn't require native dependencies but has some limitations:

-1. It can only detect keystrokes when the app has focus
-2. It may not detect all keypresses in all applications

-For the best experience, you may want to keep the Devemon window visible while coding.

 ## License